Disruptype

 typeface #1

-The first typeface began as hand-drawn sketches, which I then gently warped and sculpted in Illustrator; bending the lines into softer, more abstract forms.
+The first typeface began as hand-drawn sketches with the intention of creating letter forms which barely resemble normal lettering, which I then warped and sculpted in Illustrator; bending the lines into further abstract forms.

-Once the letters found their voice, I brought them into FontLab, where I played with creating new weights, each variation stretching and reshaping the forms a little more, like clay being molded into new personalities.
+Once the letters found their voice, I brought them into FontLab, where I played with creating new weights, each variation stretching and reshaping the forms a little more, this led to me creating a variable font version which can be seen in the video below!
+This variable font was fully functional and was part of an interactive display, where viewers could type and manipulate the letters for my final project exhibition.

 typeface #2

 Salted was born from a playful experiment: sprinkling salt into stenciled shapes to form letters by hand.
-I captured these textured designs in photographs, then brought them into Illustrator, where I refined the gritty details and adapted the forms for clean digital display.
+I photographed these designs then brought them into Illustrator, where I refined the gritty details and adapted the forms for clean digital display.

 typeface #3